Careers360 Logo

 Where, total angular momentum quantum number, J = L + S

 For example, a nitrogen atom’s electronic configuration would be 1s22s22p3.
-The same orbital will be occupied by the two 2s electrons although different orbitals will be occupied by the three 2p electrons in accordance to Hund’s rule.
+The same orbital will be occupied by the two 2s electrons, although different orbitals will be occupied by the three 2p electrons in accordance with Hund’s rule.

 filling of electron according to hunds rule